Lexington House

-Lexington House is an historic riverfront hotel located in Catskill Park on the south side of the Schoharie Creek in the Town of Lexington in Greene County, New York.
-Lexington House was built about 1883 as a middle class resort and is a large, three story frame building arranged in a modified "L" shaped configuration.
+Lexington House is a historic former riverfront hotel located in Catskill Park on the south side of the Schoharie Creek in the Town of Lexington in Greene County, New York.

+Lexington House was designed by local architect Jerome Campbell and built for John P. Van Valkenburg in 1883 as a middle class resort.
 It features Italianate and Eastlake design elements.
+Listed on the National Register of Historic Places in 1986, it is notable for its historic features and for its long history in arts and professional theatre.
+"On the opposite side of the lake is the new Lexington House," said a newspaper account in 1886.
+"So complete in all its appointments and whose imposing structure viewed from across the water lends enchantment to the eye."

 Also on the property is the Morse Inn (c.
 1881), a former ice house (c.
 1900), wagon house (c.
 1883) and shed (c.
 1900).
 The River Theater (c.
 1887) stood on the property until about 2011 when it was severely damaged.

+Construction and notable features

 Its construction coinciding with the development of the Catskill and Tannersville Railway, the Lexington House is a rare surviving example of mid-scale, railroad-era resort architecture.
 The Lexington House, featuring thirty rooms, advertised facilities for 50-60 guests.
 Architecturally, the Lexington House embodies a variety of distinctive characteristics commonly associated with this type of resort architecture.

-On the exterior the most salient features associated with the type are the broad verandah and second-story balconies.
+On the exterior, the most salient features associated with the type are the broad verandah and second-story balconies.
 Expansive porches and open-air balconies were an essential feature of the resort hotel, providing guests with vistas of the surrounding wilderness and pleasant public spaces for social gatherings.
 Verandahs also served as sanitary and therapeutic retreats from which to enjoy the healthful and moral atmosphere of nature, reflecting the popularity of resorts not only for pleasure and recreational activity but also for escapes from the crowded, disease-ridden and immoral conditions of the suddenly industrialized cities of the northeast.